RaspAP/raspap-awesome/README.md

 ![](https://i.imgur.com/UdgDKPi.png)
 # `$ raspap-awesome` [![Awesome](https://awesome.re/badge.svg)](https://github.com/thibmaek/awesome-raspberry-pi)

-This list is a collection projects, tutorials, public access points, GitHub forks and applications either based on or using [RaspAP](https://github.com/billz/raspap-webgui) as a component in one form or another.
+This list is a collection of projects, tutorials, public access points, GitHub forks and applications either based on or using [RaspAP](https://github.com/billz/raspap-webgui) as a component in one form or another.

 Contributions are *very welcome*.
 See [Contributing](#contributing).
 Showcase your resource here!